ietf-wg-jsonpath/iregexp/draft-ietf-jsonpath-iregexp.md

 "I-Regexp" is used as a noun meaning a character string (sequence of Unicode scalar values) that conforms to the requirements in this specification; the plural is "I-Regexps".

+This specification uses Unicode terminology.
+A good entry point into that is provided by {{UNICODE-GLOSSARY}}.

 {::boilerplate bcp14-tagged}